 Istanbul has wonderful nightlife, although Erdogan’s agenda may soon end much of that.
 I’ve been there four times and been showered with famous Turkish hospitality.
-My oldest and best friend there is a senior professor who, last time I was there, was running a conference at which I was speaking.
+My oldest and best friend there is a senior professor who, last time I was there in 2014, was running a conference at which I was speaking.
 There was always going to be a great dinner sometime that week.
 But this one would be unforgettable.

 There was feverish talk about the mess Turkey was in.
 All the Turks at the table were incendiary about the creeping erosion of the secular state under Erodgan.
 Angry accounts were given about daughters having to wear headscarfs for university entrance interviews or be instantly rejected.
 About jailed journalists and academics and the small-mindedness of those in power.
 The women were feisty feminists with commanding jobs in a male dominated culture.
 They all drank alcohol and bossed the waiters around.

 About an hour into the meal, the restaurant was full and people were loose and enjoying themselves.
 The two women opposite me suddenly said emphatically “Oh.
 My.
 God.”
 They were staring past our side of the table and looking through the restaurant windows into the building next door.